Effective Knowledge Management for Law Firms (2004) (Table of Contents)

 There are two answers to the question of why to take the time to supervise.
 First, professionalism and professional responsibility require it.
 Second, in law firms—large and small—and for-profit enterprises with in-house legal departments, it is in the senior lawyer’s economic interest to train and to give feedback.
 In not-for-profit and government law organizations, the institution and its client base are best served by well-trained and productive junior lawyers.

 Click HERE to read a review by Tamara Pester in The Colorado Lawyer.
+You will need to log into Casemaker to read this review.

 Total Leadership: Be a Better Leader, Have a Richer Life 2008 (Table of Contents)